umangptl/WeatherCast/README.md

   - cityToDelete: Specifies the name of the city to delete from the saved weather data.
 - Description: Deletes the weather data for the specified city from the database

-### Contributions
-Contributions to WeatherCast are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-When contributing, please follow the existing code style and conventions.
-Provide clear and descriptive commit messages and ensure that your code changes are thoroughly tested.

 ### Main Page
 <img width="600" alt="GUI picture" src="https://github.com/umangptl/WeatherCast/blob/main/Pictures/MainPage.png">